Nelson, British Columbia

-Nelson is a city located in the Selkirk Mountains on the West Arm of Kootenay Lake in the Southern Interior of British Columbia, Canada.
-Known as "The Queen City", and acknowledged for its impressive collection of restored heritage buildings from its glory days in a regional silver rush, Nelson is one of the three cities forming the commercial and population core of the West Kootenay region, the others being Castlegar and Trail.
+Nelson is a city located in the Selkirk Mountains, on the West Arm of Kootenay Lake in the Southern Interior of British Columbia, Canada.
+The city is known for its collection of restored heritage buildings that date back to a regional silver rush in 1886.
+Nelson is one of the three cities forming the commercial and population core of the West Kootenay region, the others being Castlegar and Trail.
 The city is the seat of the Regional District of Central Kootenay.
 It is represented in the provincial legislature by the riding of Nelson-Creston, and in the Parliament of Canada by the riding of Kootenay—Columbia.

 History

 Founding

-The western Kootenay region of British Columbia, where the city of Nelson is situated, is part of the traditional territories of the Sinixt (or Lakes) and Ktunaxa (Kutenai) peoples.
+The city of Nelson is located in the western Kootenay region of British Columbia.

-Gold and silver were found in the area in 1867.
-Following the discovery of silver at nearby Toad Mountain in 1886, the town boomed quickly, leading to incorporation in 1897.
-Two railways were built to pass through Nelson.
-Due to its location near transportation corridors, Nelson grew to supply the local mining activity and soon became a transportation and distribution centre for the region.
+Gold and silver were discovered in the area in 1867.
+The subsequent discovery of silver at Toad Mountain in 1886 led to a rapid expansion of the town's population, resulting in incorporation in 1897.

+To support the growing community, two railways were constructed to pass through Nelson, positioning the town as a transportation and distribution hub.
+Due to its proximity to major transportation corridors, Nelson developed into a supply center for local mining activities and soon became the region's primary transportation and distribution center.

-Nelson was named in 1888 after Hugh Nelson, then Lieutenant-Governor of British Columbia.
+Nelson was named in 1888 after Hugh Nelson, who was the Lieutenant-Governor of British Columbia at the time.
+A dock for steamboats was built in 1892.